+70. Provide any additional comments Inmates were allowed to self-select out of regarding selecting or interviewing and/or into all targeted categories during the targeted inmates/residents/detainees interview process.
+As such, while facility (e.g., any populations you oversampled, records may or may not include inmates barriers to completing interviews): within targeted categories, targeted protocols were still completed for any inmate who self- selected into any targeted protocol at the time of the interview.
+Also, it should be noted that if there were not sufficient numbers of inmates assigned to the facility within a targeted group, oversampling was done in other targeted groups to ensure the minimum number of targeted interviews were conducted.

-b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
-Reviewed facility documentation.
-Asked Random Staff if any inmates were ever placed in segregated housing for the risk of sexual victimization or for having alleged to have been a victim of sexual abuse.
-Asked Random and Targeted residents if inmates were ever placed in segregated housing for the risk of sexual victimization or for having alleged to have been a victim of sexual abuse.
-70. Provide any additional comments regarding selecting or interviewing targeted inmates/residents/detainees (e.g., any populations you oversampled, barriers to completing interviews): NA Staff, Volunteer, and Contractor Interviews Random Staff Interviews 71.
-Enter the total number of RANDOM STAFF who were interviewed: 14 72.
-Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) ✓ Length of tenure in the facility Selected HANDOM STALL Interviewees.
-(Select all that apply) Shift assignment ✓ Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) ☐ None If "Other," describe: Gender, race, ethnicity, languages spoken, or other distinguishing factors amongst staff relative to their employment 73.
-Were you able to conduct the minimum number of RANDOM STAFF interviews? • Yes TIANDOMOTATT INCOVENS. ○ No 74.
-Provide any additional comments regarding selecting or interviewing random staff (e.g., any populations you oversampled, barriers to completing interviews, barriers to ensuring representation): NA Specialized Staff, Volunteers, and Contractor Interviews Staff in some facilities may be responsible for more than one of the sp apply to an interview with a single staff member and that information w ecialized staff duties.
-Therefore, more than one interview protocol may rould satisfy multiple specialized staff interview requirements.
-75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 30 76.
-Were you able to interview the Agency Head? • Yes ○ No
+Staff, Volunteer, and Contractor Interviews Random Staff Interviews 71.
+Enter the total number of RANDOM STAFF who were interviewed: 12 72.
+Select which characteristics you considered when you selected RANDOM STAFF interviewees: (select all that apply) Length of tenure in the facility Shift assignment Work assignment Rank (or equivalent) Other (e.g., gender, race, ethnicity, languages spoken) None If "Other," describe: Gender, race, ethnicity, languages spoken, or other distinguishing factors amongst staff relative to their employment.
+73. Were you able to conduct the minimum number of RANDOM STAFF interviews?
+YesNo

+74. Provide any additional comments No barriers to completing random interviews

+regarding selecting or interviewing were noted.

+random staff (e.g., any populations you

+oversampled, barriers to completing

+interviews, barriers to ensuring

+representation):

+Specialized Staff, Volunteers, and Contractor Interviews

+Staff in some facilities may be responsible for more than one of the specialized staff duties.
+Therefore, more than one interview protocol may apply to an interview with a single staff member and that information would satisfy multiple specialized staff interview requirements.

-77. Were you able to interview the Warden/Facility Director/Superintendent or their designee? ⊙ Yes ⊙ No 78.
-Were you able to interview the PREA Coordinator? ⊙ Yes ⊙ No 79.
+75. Enter the total number of staff in a SPECIALIZED STAFF role who were interviewed (excluding volunteers and contractors): 18 76.
+Were you able to interview the Agency Head?
+Yes No 77.
+Were you able to interview the Warden/Facility Director/Superintendent or their designee?
+Yes No 78.
+Were you able to interview the PREA Coordinator?
+Yes No 79.
 Were you able to interview the PREA Compliance Manager?
 Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)